RandomKiddo/youtubeplugins/README.md

 ### Source Code and Jar File Usage Guidelines

-As specified by the MIT License, this repository is free use.
+As specified by the GNU GPLv3 License, this repository is free use.
 Feel free to download any file here and use it as you wish, or fork the repository and do what you want after that, all free of charge!
 The jar files can be downloaded and used in your Minecraft worlds, or you can download the source code files in the folder and edit them if you wish.

 Please note that this repository is not responsible for any issues caused by editing the source code.
 Also, the source code package names will need to be changed according to your Eclipse Workspace Maven Project.
 This repository will not resolve any issues with trying to edit the jar or the source code; the `Issues` tab is solely meant for errors and bugs with the "as is" code seen in this repository.

+### License Details

+This repository is protected by the GNU GPLv3 License for any content created in the 2020-2021 timeline.
+The GNU GPLv3 License states that this repository is free-to-use, either commercially or privately, and all content within it can be modified and re-distributed.
+The license also gives explicit patent rights to this repository's owners.
+The GNU GPLv3 License also states that upon re-distribution of any modified content that pertains to this repository, said distribution must be licensed under the same GNU GPLv3 License, the source code of the modified content must be released (aka open-source), the license file must be kept with the distribution, and all changes must be documented within the distribution.

 ### License